jscutlery/convoyr/libs/plugin-cache/README.md

 ### Max age

 To invalidate the cache in certain period of time you can provide a cache lifetime using the `maxAge` option.
+If this option is not provided the cache will never expire.

 Here are some examples of supported formats.